 - Scenic Rim

 There’s plenty of dog-friendly walks in Brisbane, although the majority of these walks will require your dog to stay on leash.

 For plenty of great dog-friendly bush walks close to the city, head to Mt Coot-tha Forest.
 As I mentioned above, there’s over 50 trails to choose from, even after you exclude mountain bike only trails, including the popular Summit Track.

 Other bushland reserves within Brisbane with dog-friendly walking tracks include Chermside Hills Reserve, Toohey Forest Park, Karawatha Forest Park and Daisy Hill Conservation Park.
 Click on the link for each park to access a brochure with maps of all the available walking trails, including distances and gradings.
 Just note that some tracks are temporarily closed still following the severe weather events in 2022.

 Another interesting walking option near the centre of Brisbane is the Wynnum Mangrove Boardwalk, in the bayside suburb of Wynnum.
 The excellent boardwalk runs for a few hundred metres through the mangroves, after which you can retrace your footsteps or complete a longer loop circuit.
 There’s also a fenced dog park next to the carpark.
 Don’t forget to spray for insects beforehand.

 Dog-Friendly Cafes in Brisbane

-There’s plenty of dog-friendly cafes, restaurants and bars scattered throughout Brisbane.
+There’s plenty of dog-friendly cafes and restaurants scattered throughout Brisbane.
 In particular, some cafes even have special menus for dogs, making for an excellent dog-friendly destination.

 In Redcliffe, head to Cafe Diversity, situated just across the road from the beach with a large covered outdoor area.
 With a wide range of breakfast, lunch and drink choices for humans, for your pup choose between a puppa chino, scrambled eggs, braised beef mince or doggy ice-cream.